 DA2GC system according to ETSI TR 103 054

 The system parameters used for evaluation of interference impact are chosen according to information given by 3GPP on LTE transmitter and receiver characteristics for UE [1] and BS [2].
 The DA2GC systems parameter are modified according to the need for the aeronautical use case (mainly related to antenna characteristics as well as Tx power of the AS).The following Table 5 and Table Table 7 give an overview of the main characteristics used for the ground station and aircraft station according to the ETSI system reference document TR 103 054 of the DA2GC.
 Paired spectrum of 2 x 10 MHz for FDD operation is considered necessary to cope with short- to medium-term demand.
 Unpaired spectrum for TDD operation (20 MHz) would also be an option, but it might be more complicated to identify a contiguous block of 20 MHz for TDD operation.
 The DA2GC system is applied only as transport medium to transfer data from user terminals onboard aircraft to the internet or vice versa.
 The relevant radio link is between the aircraft station and the ground stations of the ground network.
 Onboard aircraft passengers have access to internet services via separate radio technologies like GSM and WiFi.
 These onboard networks were already considered in other CEPT activities (e.g. see [8]).
-As they have no relevance for the DA2GC system implementation in the 3400-3600 MHz band, they are not considered in this document.
+As they have no relevance for the DA2GC system implementation in the 2 GHz band, they are not considered in this document.

 Ground station parameters